slashback100/presence_simulation/README.md

 It will apply to the entites the same state as it was `delta` days ago, in order to simulate your presence.
 If the service is running longer than the number of days defined as the `delta`, the component will simply be reset and start over, until the stop service is called.

+Note: The component doens't deal (yet) with the rgb_color of brightness.

 # Pre-requisit
 The `historic` component should be activated, and the period kept in the DB should be bigger than the delta used in the simulation.